Scientific Name

 Description

-Echeveria 'Rain Drops' is a small succulent that forms a rosette of spoon-shaped pale green leaves with reddish margins and a spherical blue-green bump in the middle of each leaf toward the tip developing with age.
-The rosette grows up to 6 inches (15 cm) in diameter, usually solitary but may form a few offsets.
+Echeveria 'Rain Drops' is a small succulent that forms a rosette of pale green, spoon-shaped leaves with reddish margins and a spherical, blue-green bump in the middle of each leaf toward the tip.
+The rosette can grow up to 6 inches (15 cm) in diameter, usually solitary, but may form a few offsets as it matures.
 Not all young specimens have bumps, but they will develop with time.
-Flowers are bell-shaped, pinkish outside, yellow inside, and appear on branched inflorescences that rise well above the rosette in summer.

 Hardiness